 Finally, owners and operators want to keep their crews safe.
 Depending on the technology used, ground crews may not always know the exact location and size of emissions before entering a site, exposing them to on-site hazards.
 Preventing leaks and long-term exposure can help avoid infrastructure accidents and occupational exposure that could harm people and the environment.

-How Gas Mapping LiDAR serves the Production Sector
+How Gas Mapping LiDAR Helps the Production Sector

 Gas Mapping LiDAR™ uses state-of-the-art aerial laser technology finely tuned to methane that detects more than 90 percent of emissions within a typical production basin.
 Bridger’s technology, data analytics, and algorithms help production companies reduce methane emissions, comply with regulatory requirements, participate in voluntary emission reduction initiatives, increase efficiency of ground crews, and enable safer operations.